Tekinkvrk/Tekinkvrk/README.md

 <br />

-Hi,I'm Tekin🙌, an AWS Cloud engineer and AWS/DevOps Mentor and Cloud Enthusiast.
+Hi,I'm Tekin🙌, an AWS-AZURE Cloud engineer and AWS/DevOps Mentor and Cloud Enthusiast.
 Apart from that, I love creating solutions and writing.❤✌

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working at Clarusway as an AWS/DevOps mentor.
+- 🔭 I’m currently working at ABN AMRO as a Cloud Engineer.
-- 🌱 I’m currently learning Deep Terraform.
+- 🌱 I’m currently learning Deep AZURE.
 - 👯 Part of ICTer.nl Developer Community and admin of DevOps Cloud Group.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform